 John Locke (1632-1704), whose Essay on Human Understanding (1690) marked the formal beginning of British empiricism, rejected the notion of innate ideas, arguing that a new-born child has no knowledge whatsoever.
-He admitted that some ideas might appear to be innate (such as the idea of God) but argued that this was only because they are so constantly taught that no student could remember a time when he or she was not tabula rasa the empiricist Locke argued that each infant is born with a mind like a blank slate, a tabula rasa, upon which experience is written aware of it.
+He admitted that some ideas might appear to be innate (such as the idea of God) but argued that this was only because they are so constantly taught that no student could remember a time when he or she was not aware of it.
 Instead, Locke argued, each infant is born with a mind like a blank slate, a tabula rasa, upon which experience is written.
 For Locke, all knowledge is empirically derived, with complex ideas consisting of numerous interlinked simple ideas.